BirdeeHub/make_minesweeper_tutorial/README.md

 You can learn too!
 Source code is included with the installer, as well as a compile script, which will update your actual installed version of the game that you can run from your start menu.
+It has a lot more than that actually.
+It is an attempt at a full learn to code java guide.
 Go to the install folder of your game, and read the README in app/ or lib/app for more info.

 **version 1.0** is the normal version